How Do I Prove I’m Separated Under One Roof?

 No matter what evidence you wish to supply to the court, you’ll be asked to provide a sworn Affidavit.
 However, we’ll provide more information about this later.

 How Do We Prove that We’re Separated Under One Roof?

-If you and your partner continue living together for all or part of the 12-month separation period, you will need to provide the court with an Affidavit (along with your Application for Divorce) that deposes to a change in the marriage, whether gradual or sudden, and that evidences that speaks to the fact that while you are still living together, you and your spouse have still in fact, separated.
+If you and your partner continue living together for all or part of the 12-month separation period, you will need to provide the court with an Affidavit (along with your Application for Divorce) that deposes to a change in the marriage, whether gradual or sudden, and that speaks to the fact that while you are still living together, you and your spouse have in fact, separated.